silverstripe/silverstripe-realme/README.md

 accomplished by [getting in touch with the RealMe team](https://www.realme.govt.nz/realme-business/).

 ## Releases
 There are multiple releases of this module.
-The current stable version is the 2.x line.
+The current stable version is the 3.x line.
 This is a stable module that provides `logon` (authentication) and `assert` (identity assertion) capability.
-The older 0.9.x line is considered end of life and should not be used for new integrations.
+The 2.x line can be used for SilverStripe 3.x support, and the older 0.9.x line is considered end of life and should not be used for new integrations.

 Support is provided via the GitHub Issues for this module.
 If you encounter any issues, please [open a new issue here](https://github.com/silverstripe/silverstripe-realme/issues).